 PSM III and PSPO III - Rules and Responsibilities

-The Professional Scrum Master III (PSM III) and Professional Scrum Product Owner III (PSPO III) assessments are time-boxed events intended to assess your knowledge, skills, and experience as a Professional Scrum Master or Professional Scrum Product Owner.
+The Professional Scrum Master III (PSM III) and Professional Scrum Product Owner III (PSPO III) assessments are timeboxed events intended to assess your knowledge, skills, and experience as a Professional Scrum Master or Professional Scrum Product Owner.
 Scrum.org strives to make sure assessments remains available to anyone.
-We don’t require that you take the assessment at a proctored testing center, disable the ability to paste some text into the answer box, or require you to enable your webcam during testing so that we can keep watch over you.
+We currently do not require that you take the assessment at a proctored testing center, or require you to enable your webcam during testing so that we can keep watch over you.

 However, maintaining ease of access does come with some rules and responsibilities.

 Scrum.org expects all Professional Scrum experts to act with integrity.
 This means that pasting answers prepared in advance is not an acceptable practice.
 The timebox is used as a tool to assess your ability to respond without having answers pre-written and as such pasting answers prepared in advance is a violation of the Professional conduct we expect.
 We realize the timebox is short and be assured you will not lose points for spelling or grammatical mistakes.